 The unconditionally admitted student is allowed to transfer a maximum of six semester hours of graduate credit from an accredited institution in which grades of 'B' or better are earned.
 These courses must have been taken at an accredited graduate degree-granting institution.
-All credits to be transferred should be approved by the student's academic advisor, department chairperson and the dean of Office of Graduate Studies.
+All credits to be transferred should be approved by the student's academic advisor, department chairperson and the administrator of the Office of Graduate Studies.
 Official transcripts of transfer credits must be on file at the university prior to acceptance of the transfer credits for approval.
+Courses are not allowable to transfer to Alcorn to replace deficient grades received in the student's program of study.